Oluranti Adebule: Career

 She began her career as a Junior lecturer at Michael Otedola College Of Primary Education, Epe in the department of Religious Studies.

 She later transferred her service to the Lagos State University department of curricular activities.
 She is responsible for reviewing the Lagos State Education Policy Document.

 Politics

 Dr Adebule political experience started when she was appointed as Commissioner 1 in the Lagos State Post Primary Teaching Service Commission (PP-TESCOM) now Teachers'Establishment and Pensions Office by Asiwaju Bola Ahmed Tinubu from October 2000 to February 2005 and later as board member of the Lagos State Scholarship Board from February 2005 to November 2005.
 She was appointed and sworn in as the Secretary to the State Government by the Governor of Lagos state, Mr Babatunde Raji Fashola (SAN) in July, 2011.

-She was sworn in as the Lagos state deputy governor on 29 May 2015 by the Chief Justice of Lagos.
+She was sworn in as the Lagos state deputy governor on 29 May 2015 by the Chief Justice of Lagos. and later her election to the Senate in 2023.